DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 - **Chat GPT**

-  Used for the analytical process , design executive summary, including data overview & cleaning, funnel analysis, and revenue analysis.
+  Used as writing assistant for documentation, creating slide presentation and executive summary, including data overview & cleaning, funnel analysis, and revenue analysis.

 <br>